eslint/eslint/docs/src/contribute/architecture/index.md

 These objects' responsibilities are:

-* Inspect the AST for specific patterns
+* Inspect the AST for specific patterns.
-* Reporting warnings when certain patterns are found
+* Reporting warnings when certain patterns are found.

 These objects may not:

-* Call `process.exit()` directly
+* Call `process.exit()` directly.
-* Perform any asynchronous operations
+* Perform any asynchronous operations.
-* Use Node.js-specific features
+* Use Node.js-specific features.
-* Access the file system
+* Access the file system.
-* Call `console.log()` or any other similar method
+* Call `console.log()` or any other similar method.